antick/mojo/README.md

 avoid concerns about load order.
 Refer to the documentation to learn more about writing submods, building comprehensive mods, and even publishing submods individually on Steam – all according to your preferences.

+## Installation

+Install Go 1.20 or higher and Node.js 18 or higher to setup the development environment.

+## Usage

+To run in live development mode, run `wails dev` in the project directory.
+This will run a Vite development server that will provide very fast hot reload of your frontend changes.
+If you want to develop in a browser and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
+Connect to this in your browser, and you can call your Go code from devtools.

+## Building

+To build a redistributable, production mode package, use `wails build`.

 ## Mojo Mod

 The Mojo tool not only serves as a mod builder but also empowers you to simultaneously develop multiple submods.
 This